jesseloudon/jesseloudon.github.io/_posts/2020-02-17-OpenSource Blogging with Jekyll GitHub VSCode Part1.markdown

 In this blog series I'll share everything you need to know to get you setup with your own blog site, for free, using open source tooling such as Jekyll, GitHub, and Visual Studio Code.

-* Part 1 - Why I'm using open source and an overview of my blog setup - `you are here`
+* [Part 1](https://jloudon.com/blogging/OpenSource-Blogging-with-Jekyll-GitHub-VSCode-Part1/) - Why I'm using open source and an overview of my blog setup
-* Part 2 - Getting started with a step-by-step guide
+* [Part 2](https://jloudon.com/blogging/OpenSource-Blogging-with-Jekyll-GitHub-VSCode-Part2/) - Getting started with a step-by-step guide
 * Part 3 - Securing your Content and Going Live with GitHub Pages
 * Part 4 - Tips & Tricks with Jekyll and Markdown editing